Mann mit Fernglas sitzt auf Brückengeländer, 2 Kinder stehen daneben

 History of the Federal Government’s Export Credit Guarantees

-For more than 70 years, the Export Credit Guarantees of the Federal Republic of Germany have supported and assisted German Exporters and the banks that fund their business in their foreign activities.
+For more than 75 years, the Export Credit Guarantees of the Federal Republic of Germany have supported and assisted German Exporters and the banks that fund their business in their foreign activities.
 Over the past years and decades, the so-called Hermes Cover has become a central instrument of German foreign trade promotion.
-Whether during the Asian or the Russian crisis, the debt crisis in Latin America or the financial crisis the Export Credit Guarantees have always been a reliable partner of the German export industry.
+Whether during the Asian or the Russian crisis, the debt crisis in Latin America, the financial or Corona crisis the Export Credit Guarantees have always been a reliable partner of the German export industry.
 And they are still alive and kicking.
 Always geared to the needs and interests of German export industry, they flexibly adapt to the constantly changing political, economic and regulatory changes.
 At the same time, they remain loyal to their guiding principle: Protect Germany exporters and export finance institutions against bad debt losses for political and commercial reasons.
 Thus, they make an important contribution to growth, prosperity and employment in Germany.

-70 years Export Credit Guarantees – this is 70 years of foreign trade promotion at its best.
+75 years Export Credit Guarantees – this is 75 years of foreign trade promotion at its best.

 Logo: 70 Jahre Exportkreditgarantien, 1949-2019

-The 1905s
+The 1950s

 1949